ikoniqoz/nitrodocs/content/plugins/streams/entry-form.md

 ## The Entry Form

-<p>PyroStreams allows you to display a create or edit form using the PyroCMS tag system.
+<p>PyroStreams allows you to display a create or edit form using the NitroCMS tag system.
 Forms are generated using the following format:</p>

 	{{ noparse }}{{ streams:form stream="concerts" mode="new" }}